boydream123/FedTA/README.md

 pip install -r Requirement.txt
 ```
 # Experiment
 We experimented on three benchmark datasets: [MNIST](http://yann.lecun.com/exdb/mnist/), [Fashion MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist), and [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html).
 We applied the same data set splitting and model training as in previous work for all of these data sets.
-Each data set is partitioned into 50 clients. and
+Each data set is partitioned into 50 clients.

 # Contributing